Police investigate if paranoid brothers lured officers to their deaths

 Gareth’s wife Stacey had also worked as a teacher, with one former colleague at Tara Shire State College telling Daily Mail Australia she was a “COVID anti-vaxxer who refused to be vaccinated and so lost her job during the pandemic”.

-Both Nathaniel and Stacey Train previously worked in the Queensland education system before the 46-year-old moved interstate.
+Both Nathaniel and Stacey Train previously worked in the Queensland education system before the 46-year-old Mr Train moved interstate.

-He worked as executive principal at Walgett Community College Primary School, but the NSW Department of Education said he hadn’t been employed in the state’s education system since August 2021 and he officially left employment in March.
+He was most recently executive principal at Walgett Community College Primary School.
+The NSW Department of Education said he hadn’t been employed in the state’s education system since August 2021, and he officially left employment in March.

-While at the school in northern NSW, he sent 16 emails over two weeks about problems there and the need for assistance, the state’s parliament heard in May.
+While at the school in northern NSW, Mr Train sent 16 emails over two weeks about problems there and the need for assistance, the state’s parliament heard in May.

 Nathaniel Train then seemed to disappear, cutting off contact with loved ones before returning to Queensland.